Federal agents sent to Seattle area for standby, as Mayor Durkan seeks assurances they won’t crack down on protesters

 It “would be reckless to have [officers] confront this level of violence” under the restrictions, Best said.

-A Capitol Hill business owner, whose business neighbors others that were vandalized Wednesday, said that while recent protests appear to have mostly targeted larger corporations that are seen as complicit in systemic racism, smaller businesses are also getting caught in the crossfire.
+A Capitol Hill business owner, who has a business that neighbors others that were vandalized Wednesday, said that while recent protests appear to have mostly targeted larger corporations that are seen as complicit in systemic racism, smaller businesses are also getting caught in the crossfire.

 The business owner, who asked not to be named due to concerns about retaliation, said that “our neighborhood is being sacrificed” amid a “political spitting match” among local officials.